gchp/iota/README.md

 Windows support is coming, but it's somewhat slow right now.
 Help with this would be greatly appreciated!

-### Note on Rust integration
+**Note on Rust integration:**
-The aim is to support code editing in all languages (and of course plain text), with a lean towards Rust and integration with Rust tools.
+_The aim is to support code editing in all languages (and of course plain text), with a lean towards Rust and integration with Rust tools.
 I don't intend it to be a "Rust IDE" or "Rust only", however I think it would be cool to experiment with integration with Rust tooling.
-This could also be applied to other languages too.
+This could also be applied to other languages too._

 ## Usage